MAD9137/f2024/docs/modules/week11/simple-url-request.md

 The callback function is launched on a background thread, so you *must* run any code that will update your UI on the main thread.
 :::

-Here you can  [download an example project](/F2020/assets/downloads/SimpleURLRequest.zip)  ([or the legacy version here](/F2020/assets/downloads/legacySimpleURLRequest.zip) ) that uses a URLRequest to the server.
-It receives the JSON data as a response back from the server, processes it, and display it in a label.
+Here you can  [download an example project](/F2020/assets/downloads/SimpleURLRequest.zip) that uses a URLRequest to the server.
+It receives the JSON data as a response back from the server, processes it, and display the text from the server in a label.
 Here you can  [download the php server script](/F2020/assets/downloads/SimpleURLRequestServer.zip)   used with this example.

 [Back to Week 11](./index.md#during-class)